functionalresonance/functionalresonance.github.io/030_how_to_build.md

+---
+title: How to Build a FRAM model
+---

 ## This page describes how a FRAM model is built, and how it can be used for either event analysis or risk asssessment

 ### Method-sine-model